B.A., with honors, University of California, Irvine

-Cristina Knolton brings experience as an attorney, mediator and legal educator to Southwestern where she was appointed to the Legal Analysis, Writing and Skills faculty in 2008.
-She also currently serves as Director of Southwestern's Negotiation Honors Program and coaches the American Bar Association National Negotiation team.
+Cristina Knolton brings experience as an attorney, mediator, and legal educator to Southwestern, where she was appointed to the Legal Analysis, Writing, and Skills (LAWS) faculty in 2008.
+She also currently serves as the Director of LAWS and the Co-Director of Southwestern's Negotiation Honors Program.

 "Superb analytical and writing skills are essential to becoming an effective lawyer regardless of what area of practice a student pursues.
 However, to be successful, each student must also develop a sense of professional responsibility.
 I was drawn to teaching at Southwestern because of the strong emphasis the law school places on professionalism."